CBD Tinctures Vs. Oil: Is There A Difference? Skip to content

 Both methods are significantly safer than older solvent-based extraction methods, which often involve harmful chemicals.
 Modern extraction techniques are conducted under strict quality control conditions, ensuring the resulting CBD oil is safe for consumption.

-The concentrated cannabis oil obtained from these extraction methods is typically too potent to use directly, which is why it's often combined with carrier oils or other ingredients to create a variety of CBD products, including CBD gummies, CBD Pills, and CBD Topicals.
+The concentrated cannabis oil obtained from these extraction methods is typically too potent to use directly, which is why it's often combined with carrier oils or other ingredients to create a variety of CBD products, including our 5000mg cbd tincture made with full spectrum.

 What’s the Difference Between CBD Drops and Tinctures?